remotesynth/certifiedfreshevents/content/events/building-iot-apps-2019.md

 }
 </style>

-<span style="color:#e64614;">Please note that the registration deadline of November 13th for the hardware has passed and we cannot guarantee that your hardware will arrive in time for the workshop.</span>
+<span style="color:#e64614;">Please note that the registration deadline of November 13th for the hardware has passed and we can no longer guarantee that hardware will arrive in time for the workshop for new registrants.</span>

 Modern connected hardware (or IoT) applications are about more than setting up a microcontroller to read sensors or control actuators.
 Increasingly, these systems need to connect with other devices, backhaul their data to the cloud, or enable remote updates or commands across large distances.
 These types of solutions require simple, open, and extensible developer tools, and integrations with popular cloud Platforms.